Designing the Future of Youth Mentoring

 I led the team through a series of rapid journey sketching exercises to identify areas of opportunity and resonant pieces to include in our digital solution.

-Out of our research insights and initial experience visioning, we created a framework for the next few years of youth mentoring.
-Our vision was one that empowers adults to be mentor-like in their everyday interactions with youths (we called this roadmap EM2025 – our vision of Everyday Mentoring in the year 2025).
+Out of our research insights and initial visioning, we created a roadmap for the next few years of youth mentoring.
+Our vision, EM2025 (Everyday Mentoring in the year 2025), empowers adults to be mentor-like in their everyday interactions with youth.

-The EM2025 vision was not just about making Everyday Mentoring training accessible to everyone, it was about creating the right incentives, support, and positive reinforcement to foster a habit of mentoring.
+This wasn't just about making training accessible.
+It was about creating the right incentives, support, and positive reinforcement to foster a habit of mentoring.

-Using Google Venture’s Design Sprint methodology, I led the team in a series of design sprints that allowed us to focus in on one aspect of the whole journey where we thought we could deliver the most impact with a digital solution.
+Using Google Venture's Design Sprint methodology, I led the team through a series of design sprints that allowed us to focus on one aspect of the journey where we thought we could deliver the most impact with a digital solution.

 Each member of the team contributed a wide variety of ideas, from which we narrowed to build and test.